Pedrojok01/Web3-Boilerplate/README.md

 git clone https://github.com/Pedrojok01/Web3-Boilerplate.git .
 ```

-### Install all package dependancies by running:
+### Install all package dependencies by running:

 ```bash
 yarn install
 ```

-<b>IMPORTANT: Double check your package.json to make sure you've installed the exact same version for all @web3-react packages.
+<b>IMPORTANT: Double-check your package.json to make sure you've installed the exact same version for all @web3-react packages.
 Since the version 8+ is still in beta, it may not be automatically installed.</b>

 ### Add your API keys in the .env file: